denten-books/plain-text/main.md

 able to read and write by themselves [@kittler_there_1995]."
 According to this schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
-Everything written after that point is hardware (because software is hardware).
+Everything written after that point is hardware (because software is hardware at that "microscopic" level).
 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
-The printed page begins to differ from the screen only when the readers are able to do something on the screen that they could not on paper.
+A printed page begins to differ from a screen only when the readers are able to effect something on the screen that they could not do on paper.
 To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
 In that, Manovich reasserts the possibility of writing in the silicon age.
-Kittler (who passed in 2011) could object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
+Kittler (who passed in 2011) perhaps could object to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
 And no amount of learning to code can give an ordinary subject the resources required to write in silicon--a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
-Under these conditions, is it even worthwhile to follow Manovich's call for new literacies?
+In such conditions, is it even worthwhile to follow Manovich's call for new literacies?
 Is writing still possible?
+If "there is no software," then no. Else if everything is software, then one can answer to the affirmative.

 This ontological complication has its roots deep in Cartesian dualism.
-Where does a brain end and a mind begin?
+Where do do brains end and minds begin?
 Similarly, at some imperceptible point software disappears into hardware.
 But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
-The first thing to note is that Turing's original formulation happens at the level of a thought experiment.
-A Turing machine is an idea, which takes on the structure of other ideas expressed symbolically.
-The second thing to note is that although Turing describes the Turing machine in the language of mathematics (where his most significant contribution lies), giving it its perfect, universal shape, his description also contains the bare minimum of a mechanical device.
-No matter how symbolic a Turing machine can be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to function.
-Turing machines implemented in the Wireworld universe (a cellular automaton simulation) or in Minecraft (a procedurally-generated sand-box world-exploration game), must be viewed as recursive, second-order ideational constructs, built on top of a first-order physical mechanism (a personal computer, for example).
-We know this, because all n-order Turing machines are limited in computational power by the physical capabilities of that bottom-most device.
-If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can examine the turtle at the bottom, which has its head in the symbolic and its feet in the physical world.
-Literature in computer science tends to confront universal Turing machines as algorithms: in other words, as virtual, second-order symbolic representations.
-As consummate logicians, computer scientist (unlike electrical engineers) rarely need to pay heed to that strange bottom-most turtle.^[ln2-bottom] Yet it is impossible to entirely disassociate the implement from the idea.
-In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine [@church_computable_1937, 42-43; also cited in
+First, note that Turing's original formulation happens at the level of a thought experiment.
+(Turing does not begin to begin to build actual machines until his move to Princeton in 1936.)
+A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
+Second, note that though Turing describes his machine in the language of mathematics (where his most significant contribution lies, in giving it its perfect, perfect, and universal shape), his description also contains the bare minimum of a mechanical device.
+No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to function.
+And Turing's paper contains the canonical description of that bare physical minimum.

+With the above two observations in mind, we can view abstracted universal Turing machines, as implemented in the Wireworld universe (a cellular automaton simulation), for example, or in Minecraft (a procedurally-generated sand-box world-exploration game), as recursive, second-order ideational constructs, built on top of a first-order physical mechanism (a personal computer, in the case of Wireworld and Minecraft).
+We know this, because all *n+* order Turing machines are limited in computational power by the physical capabilities of that bottom-most device.
+The simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine doing the simulation.
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the physical world.

+Literature in computer science tends to confront universal Turing machines as
+algorithms: in other words, as virtual, second-order symbolic representations.
+As consummate logicians, computer scientists (unlike electrical engineers) rarely need to pay heed to that strange bottom-most turtle.^[ln2-bottom] Yet it is impossible to entirely disassociate the implementation from an idea.
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work mirrored Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine [@church_computable_1937, 42-43; also cited in @petzold_annotated_2008, 63]."
-@petzold_annotated_2008, 63]."
-Disregarding the broader, metaphysical
-implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church-Turing machine-human calculators.
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church-Turing machine-human calculators.
 Pen and paper persevere and assert themselves through the abstraction.[^ln2-abstraction]

-Confronted as a mechanism, first-order Turing machines borrow from a number of extant designs, that together and incrementally bring the universal computer into its material existence.
-The media history of the machine's development *as a device* differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln2-turing]
+Forced to confront the universal Turing machine *as a mechanism*, the historian must aknowledge that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
+A media history of Turing machines as devices differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln2-turing]

+![Universal Turing machine as a device.
+Reconstructed by Mike Davey, circa 2012.
+Displayed in the Collection of Historical Scientific Instruments, Harvard University.
+Go Ask A.L.I.C.E.
+Exhibition, 9/11-12/20/212.
+Photograph by Rocky Acosta under CC Attribution 3.0 license.](images/turing.jpg)

+![Universal Turing machine as an idea.
+"Nick Gardner's WireWorld multiplier, via a Turing machine."](images/turing-idea.png)

-Although Turing's original article did not include any drawings, he describes his "a-machine" in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
-From the construction standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's reconstruction).
+Although Turing's original article did not include any drawings, he describes his "*a*-machine" in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
+From the the engineering standpoint, Turing's machine can be reduced (1) to the mechanism for "reading" and "writing" symbols onto and from paper storage media, and (2) to the paper tape storage medium itself (as seen in Mike Davey's reconstruction).
 In the United States, these elements would find prior art in